strachowski/Swift-cfenv/README.md

 do {
   let appEnv = try CFEnvironment.getAppEnv()
-  // Let's use the given port and binding host to create a socket for our server... let ip: String = appEnv.bind let port: Int = appEnv.port
+  // Use the given port and binding host values to create a socket for our server... let ip: String = appEnv.bind let port: Int = appEnv.port